 This is why it is important to only buy either wild shrimp or responsibly farmed shrimp.
 At Whole Foods, the Responsibly Farmed label indicates the shrimp has been farmed without destruction of sensitive ecosystems such as mangrove forests.
 The shrimp are tracked from pond to store to ensure the standards are met.
 They are never treated with preservatives.
 Instead, they are flash frozen to maintain the “good shrimp” flavor and texture.

 Shrimp are full of nutrients.
 Four ounces contain over 100% of the daily value for selenium, over 75% for vitamin B12, over 50% for phosphorous, and over 30% for choline, copper, and iodine.
-But since most of the time, we don’t know where our shrimp comes from I only eat shrimp once in awhile when I can find a good source.
+But it’s important to find a good source.

 I use the slightly bitter winter greens, frisée, radicchio and endive.
 Frisée is a beautiful delicious vegetable.
 It’s a member of the chicory family, has a frizzy texture and deliciously bitter edge.
 Look for fresh leaves that go from green to white.
 If it’s not available, use escarole or arugula.